 It’s amazing how life can take you to completely unexpected places.
 A series of individually quite reasonable ideas, goals, and facts can utterly transform your context, transporting you to a world where the impossible becomes inevitable.

 When I decided about a decade ago to create a cookbook, I saw an exciting opportunity to do something new in food photography—to portray food in new and unexpected ways that simultaneously draw readers in and illustrate the science at work in cooking.
 Modernist Cuisine: The Art and Science of Cooking was a big, crazy bet, as were its two sequels, Modernist Cuisine at Home and The Photography of Modernist Cuisine.
 But so far about 250,000 copies are in print worldwide across all editions.
-And the crazy bets keep coming: this autumn we will release Modernist Bread, a six-volume, 2,500-page book all about bread.
+And the crazy bets keep coming: in November 2017 we released Modernist Bread, a six-volume, 2,500-page book all about bread.

 Modernist Cuisine broke many of the rules for cookbooks, including how they should be illustrated.
 When I began working on the book, I wanted to explain the scientific principles that govern how cooking actually works and comprehensively cover all of the modern culinary techniques practiced by the best and most advanced chefs in the world.
 But it occurred to me that a conventional, text-heavy book on these topics might be a bit intimidating to all but a limited audience.
 I decided the book must also be visually captivating.